Contrasting PennyMac Financial Services (NYSE:PFSI) and Finance Of America Companies (NYSE:FOA)

 PennyMac Financial Services (NYSE:PFSI) and Finance Of America Companies (NYSE:FOA) are both finance companies, but which is the better investment?
-We will compare the two companies based on the strength of their dividends, risk, institutional ownership, earnings, analyst recommendations, profitability and valuation.
+We will compare the two businesses based on the strength of their risk, dividends, profitability, earnings, analyst recommendations, institutional ownership and valuation.

-PennyMac Financial Services has a beta of 1.16, indicating that its share price is 16% more volatile than the S&P 500.
-Comparatively, Finance Of America Companies has a beta of 0.14, indicating that its share price is 86% less volatile than the S&P 500.
+PennyMac Financial Services has a beta of 1.16, meaning that its share price is 16% more volatile than the S&P 500.
+Comparatively, Finance Of America Companies has a beta of 0.14, meaning that its share price is 86% less volatile than the S&P 500.

-50.3% of PennyMac Financial Services shares are owned by institutional investors.
-Comparatively, 30.3% of Finance Of America Companies shares are owned by institutional investors.
-12.9% of PennyMac Financial Services shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This is a summary of recent recommendations and price targets for PennyMac Financial Services and Finance Of America Companies, as provided by MarketBeat.
+This is a summary of recent ratings and price targets for PennyMac Financial Services and Finance Of America Companies, as reported by MarketBeat.

 |Sell Ratings